Cristianrusu92/raspberry-nginx-owncloud/README.md

 yourUsername on login <br />

 Next you have to remove the default alarm user by security reasons.
-But first you cannot delete it because your ssh is using it curently so you have to reconnect with your new user created. <br />
+But first you cannot delete it because your ssh is using it curently so you have to reconnect with your new user created.<br /><br />
 `sudo ssh yourUsername@your-raspbery-ip`<br />
 `# userdel -r alarm` <br />
 The `-r` option specifies that the user's home directory and mail spool should also be deleted <br />

-__User Database__Local user information is stored in the plain-text `/etc/passwd` file.Each of its lines represents a user acount and has seven fields delimited by a colo `:`
+__User Database__: Local user information is stored in the plain-text `/etc/passwd` file.Each of its lines represents a user acount and has seven fields delimited by a colo `:`

 #### 7.Add a User to sudo